AdamKovalenko/Traffic-sign-detection-project/README.md

 ## Overview
 This project presents a system for detecting traffic signs in images using artificial intelligence.
 The system is based on a YOLO object detection model and highlights detected traffic signs using bounding boxes.
+The system uses a YOLO-based object detection model for detecting traffic signs.

 This project was developed as part of an Autonomous Vehicles course.

+## How to Run

+1. Open the notebook in Google Colab
+2. Upload an image
+3. Run all cells
+4. View detection results

 ---